pkgxdev/libpkgx/README.md

 The plumbing has no magic.
 Libraries need well defined behavior.
 You’ll need to read the docs to use them effectively.

 libtea almost certainly will not work in a browser.
-Potentially its possible.
+Potentially it's possible.
 The first step would be compiling our bottles to WASM.
 We could use your help with that…